For businesses: 4 tips to avoid email scams in the holiday season

 3. Shipping scams

 This is another popular type of phishing attack.
-Criminals use the name of well-known companies, such as UPS, FedEX, Walmart and Amazon, to apply scams in the shopping and shipping season.
-In general, they send an email with a malicious URL or attachment under the pretext that the victim needs to update a delivery information, needs to download a shipping label or even track a package.
-The result is a data breach, a malware infection or both.
+Criminals use the name of well-known companies, such as UPS, FedEx, Walmart, and Amazon, to apply scams in the shopping and shipping season.

 4. Awareness training

-Besides that, you should look for an email protection solution.
-As we say, it's always good to be prepared and protected.
-Year-round, of course!
+As we say, it is always good to be prepared and protected.
+The whole year, of course!